nsdf-fabric/nsdf-fuse/ReadMe.md

 ```
 nsdf-fuse remove-bucket

+# check the bucket is removed
+nsdf-fuse list-buckets
 ```

 A last and **VERY DANGEROUS** command is the `clean-all` command.
 It will remove all buckets starting with the name `nsdf-fuse-test`.
 And it will recursively remove all files in \`/tmp/nsdf-fuse' directory: